OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 		When using Visual Studio to publish your project, choose the import option to import the publishing profile, follow the same a, b, and c steps above to create the webapp.

 11. Go to github.com.
 Create a new github repo (unless you already have one for testing purposes).
 Navigate to the repo.
 Click  **Settings**.
 Select Webhooks & Services on the left side.
 Click the **Add webhook** button.
-Append "/api/webhooks/incoming/Github" to the URL of your Azure web application (for example, http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github).
+Provide the full webhook URL of your ASP.net application.
+To get this url, append "/api/webhooks/incoming/Github" to the URL of your Azure web application (as an example, the full webhook URL would be http://mywebhookspreview.azurewebsites.net/api/webhooks/incoming/Github).
 You will receive notifications from Github service at this URL.

 12. For the secret, enter the SHA1 key you got earlier.